2022 Kia Stinger Review, Ratings, Specs, Prices, and Photos

 features & specs

-The refreshed 2022 Stinger upgrades with the latest technology and a more potent base engine, for a price.
+The refreshed 2022 Stinger upgrades with the latest technology, but the new base powertrain is a letdown.

 What kind of vehicle is the 2022 Kia Stinger?
 What does it compare to?

-The 2022 Kia Stinger is a five-door hatchback refreshed for 2022 to seat five in more comfort and with the latest tech, and to keep pace with the BMW 3-Series and Mercedes C-Class.
+The 2022 Kia Stinger is a five-door hatchback refreshed for 2022 to seat five in more comfort and with the latest tech.

 Is the 2022 Kia Stinger a good car?